Destination Tokyo: Plot

-The story begins with a shipment of explosives on board a train.
-A captain is contacted about explosives on board a submarine.
-On Christmas Eve, the submarine USS Copperfin, under the command of Captain Cassidy, departs Mare Island Naval Shipyard on a secret mission.
-The sailors wish one another a merry Christmas.
-Some conduct themselves singing Christmas carols.
-The head cook becomes a designated Santa Claus and hands out Christmas presents.

-At sea, Cassidy opens his sealed orders, which direct him to proceed first to the Aleutian Islands to pick up meteorologist Lt.
-Raymond, then to Tokyo Bay to obtain vital weather intelligence for the upcoming Doolittle Raid.

-On the way, two Japanese aircraft attack; both are shot down, but one pilot manages to parachute into the water.
-When Mike, a Copperfin crewman, goes to pick him up, he is stabbed to death.
-New recruit Tommy Adams shoots the Japanese pilot, but because he was slow to react, Tommy blames himself for Mike's death and volunteers to defuse an unexploded bomb stuck under the deck.
+On Christmas Eve, the submarine USS Copperfin, under the command of Captain Cassidy, departs Mare Island Naval Shipyard on a secret mission to the Aleutian Islands where they take meteorologist Lieutenant Raymond aboard.
+Their orders are to proceed to Tokyo Bay to obtain vital weather intelligence for the upcoming Doolittle Raid.
+As they cross the Pacific the Copperfin shoots down two attacking two Japanese floatplanes.
+Attempting to rescue one of the downed airmen, Mike is stabbed to death.
+Tommy Adams kills the Japanese pilot, but blames his slow reaction for Mike's death.
+Tommy volunteers to defuse an unexploded bomb stuck under the deck under the direction of Captain Cassidy.

-When Mike is buried at sea, Greek-American "Tin Can" does not attend the service, which angers the other men until he explains that every Allied death causes him great pain.
-Meanwhile, Raymond, who lived in Japan, discusses how the Japanese people were led into the war by the military faction.

-As the submarine nears Tokyo Bay, the Copperfin has to negotiate its way through defensive minefields and anti-torpedo nets.
-When a Japanese ship enters the bay, Cassidy follows in its wake.
-That night, a small party, including the ship's womanizer, "Wolf", goes ashore to make weather observations.

-Meanwhile, Tommy is diagnosed with appendicitis.
-"Pills", the pharmacist's mate, has to operate following instructions from a book, using improvised instruments, and without sufficient ether to last throughout the procedure.
-The operation is a success, and "Cookie" Wainwright begins to prepare the pumpkin pie he had promised to bake for Tommy.
+Greek-American "Tin Can" does not attend Mike's burial at sea, angering the other men until he explains that every Allied death causes him great pain.
+Raymond, who lived in Japan, discusses how the Japanese people were led into the war by the military faction.
+Nearing Tokyo Bay, Copperfin negotiates defensive minefields and anti-torpedo nets, then follows a Japanese ship.
+Inside the bay a three-man party, including resourceful womanizer "Wolf", goes ashore under cover of darkness to make weather observations.
+Tommy is diagnosed with appendicitis and "Pills", the pharmacist's mate, operates following instructions from a book, using improvised instruments and without sufficient ether.
+The operation is successful, and "Cookie" Wainwright begins to prepare the pumpkin pie he had promised to bake for Tommy.

-Raymond broadcasts the information the shore party has collected in Japanese in an attempt to avoid detection, but the Japanese are alerted and search the bay.
-The Copperfin remains undetected, allowing the men to watch part of the Doolittle Raid through the periscope.
-After recovering Raymond and his team, the submarine then slips out of the bay following an exiting ship.

-Later, the Copperfin sinks a Japanese aircraft carrier and is badly damaged by its escorts.
-In desperation, after long hours and barrages of depth charges, Cassidy attacks, sending a destroyer to the bottom and enabling the crew to return safely home to Mare Island.
+Raymond broadcasts the information the shore party has collected in Japanese in an attempt to avoid detection, but the Japanese are not fooled and search the bay.
+Copperfin remains undetected and the men watch part of the Doolittle Raid through the periscope.
+After recovering Raymond and his team the submarine slips out of the bay behind an exiting ship the anti-submarine nets are opened for.
+Copperfin sinks a Japanese aircraft carrier and is badly damaged by its escorts.
+In desperation, after long barrages of depth charges, Cassidy sinks a destroyer, enabling the crew to return safely home.